vatsallk/Knowa/README.md

 ## Impact
 - **Saves time for managers:** Offloads repetitive onboarding Q&A so leaders can focus on high-value work.
 - **Makes onboarding easy:** New hires get instant, accurate answers with context and sources.
-- **Always available:** Employees can ask questions anytime in Slack and get reliable, organization-specific responses.
+- **Always available:** Employees can ask questions anytime in Slack and get reliable and organization-specific responses.

 ---